DanielKng/zammad-ticket-portal/README.md

 ## Features

 - User login via Zammad API (Basic-AUTH)
+- Language support (currently German and English, but it's easy to add others!)
 - View all tickets (open/closed) – useful for self-help
 - Create new tickets (with attachments)
 - Reply to existing tickets in a messenger-like thread view